Graeme Le Saux: Homophobic abuse

 Le Saux is heterosexual, and he and his wife, Mariana, have two children.
 Despite this, rumours that he was homosexual circulated throughout his career after he said that he had spent a summer holiday with one of his Chelsea teammates, Ken Monkou.
 He attributed this to his lack of enthusiasm for the "typical" footballer's lifestyle, his university background, and the fact that he read a left-wing broadsheet newspaper, The Guardian.

 This led to abuse from opposition fans and even players.
 He was involved in a running series of taunts with Liverpool striker Robbie Fowler while playing for Chelsea against Liverpool on 27 February 1999.
 During the game, Fowler repeatedly bent over and pointed his backside in Le Saux's direction.
 Le Saux delayed taking a free-kick to protest about Fowler's behaviour and was booked for time wasting.
 Fowler claimed in an autobiography that at one point during the match, Le Saux shouted "But I'm married!", which was followed up by Fowler's quip "So was Elton John, mate!"
 Le Saux himself said that this never happened, and that Fowler had used 'dramatic licence' to make himself look funny.
 The referee did not take any action against Fowler.
 Unseen by the match officials, Le Saux later struck Fowler on the edge of the Chelsea penalty area.
 Both were later charged with misconduct by the FA.
 In a later interview with The Times, Le Saux said, "More than anything in my career, that offended me.
 What [Fowler] did was wrong and he has never admitted that.
 He still talks as if it was a bit of a laugh".

 Following Thomas Hitzlsperger's disclosure that he was gay in January 2014, Le Saux's article from 2007 resurfaced on social media, causing Fowler to state on Twitter that he had apologised to Le Saux.

 In his 2007 autobiography, Le Saux also accused Chelsea's assistant manager Gwyn Williams of making homophobic comments towards him.
 "He would wander up to me before training and say: 'Come on, poof, get your boots on.'"

 Education

 Le Saux took an Environmental Studies degree at Kingston University before dropping out to concentrate on his football career.
 His interest in learning never left him, however, and as a player he was often derided for reading The Guardian and visiting museums in his spare time.

 After football

 Following his retirement he worked as a pundit for the BBC on both their Match of the Day 2 television highlights show, and for their BBC Radio 5 Live station.
-He currently works as a match analyst and commentator for the U.S.-based NBC Sports Network's television coverage of the Premier League.
+He works as a match analyst and commentator for the U.S.-based NBC Sports Network's television coverage of the Premier League.